computations/SunStar/doc/writeup.md

 convenient.

 One advantage of Newick notation is that the grammar for this language is quite simple, and requires only a few productions.
 This makes it easy to write a parser to recognize a Newick string.
 Unfortunately there are quite a few disadvantages, one of which is the non-uniqueness of the string for a tree.
-Specifically, there are many strings which represent the same tree.
-The problem is due largely to the ordering of subtrees.
+Specifically, there are many strings which represent the same tree, due largely to the ordering of subtrees.
 Note that these two trees are the same

 ```
 (a,b); == (b,a);